Scroll down to find information on the following:

 What if you have nothing to give?

 For some people, the on-line calculator will confirm that you barely have enough to live on and have no money to give to the church.
 What if that makes you feel that you’re not pulling your weight?
 There are other ways to give.
 Money is not the only thing the church needs.
 Perhaps you have some time and abilities to make a bigger contribution in other ways.
 There is always plenty of work to be done to keep our building and gardens maintained and our regular activities going.
 Some things even have direct financial implications.
 For example, not long ago we paid a painting contractor to sand back and repaint the window frames on the church and the house.
-If one of our members had had the time and ability to do that themselves, it would have the same effect as putting several thousand dollars in the offering.
+If one or two of our members had had the time and ability to do that themselves, it would have the same effect as putting several thousand dollars in the offering.